 1. DID YOU KNOW THAT IN TEXAS IT’S LEGAL FOR REALTORS TO SHARE THEIR COMMISSION WITH THEIR BUYERS?
 Yes, it’s true!
 Realtor rebates aren’t legal in every state but they are in Texas and most people are completely unaware that commission rebates are available to them.
 Don’t expect your Realtor to offer this option to you…in fact, most are hoping you never find out that this business model exists.

 Sharing commissions is not new, however, most people still don’t know that it exists or really understand the process.
 In fact, it’s quite simple – hire an agent to represent you that offers rebates and then get a credit at closing when you buy a home.
 Find out More about Commission Rebates – rebate amounts vary – some agents offer 1% of the total sale price – others offer more.
 My company, Texas Homes 2.5% Rebate offers the highest rebate of any brokerage in Texas.
 The highest rebate we offer is 2.5% of the total sale price on new construction homes anywhere in the state of Texas.
-1-1 1/2% on pre-owned homes (depending on the price point) and we also offer discounts on listings.
-Up to 2%!
+We offer 1-2% on pre-owned homes (depending on the price point) and we also offer huge discounts on listings.

 So let’s say for example, you’re buying a new construction home through a builder, anywhere in Texas – you’ve already done your homework and you know the area, the community, maybe even the builder you want.
 Maybe you’ve already found the home of your dreams, perfect!
 Before you sign a contract with a builder or an agent, contact me and I will represent you on the purchase.
 In turn, I will credit you 2.5% of the total sale price at closing.
 For instance, if you’re buying a home for $300,000, your rebate would be $7,500!
 Calculate your Savings – that should almost cover your closing costs entirely!
-If you’re buying pre-owned the credit is 1% of the total sale price but often times, I can negotiate with the seller to kick in on your closing costs as well.
+If you’re buying pre-owned the credit is between 1-2% of the total sale price (2% for purchases $400K and above).
+A huge savings!